 What we often see in these cases is that the settlement or verdict we are able to obtain does some good in honoring the memory of the loved one who died.
 We recently saw this in a case involving a collision between a tractor-trailer and a snowmobile.
 We represented the family of a 16-year-old boy who was driving his snowmobile on a trail designated for that purpose when he crashed into the side of the trailer, which was illegally parked across the snowmobile trail.
 The young man was tragically killed due to the negligence of the tractor-trailer driver.

 After we achieved the settlement, the family set up a foundation that awarded scholarships in the name of their son who died.
 The scholarship fund awarded scholarships to high school age children who were pursuing a course of study their son would have pursued.
 In that way, the family was able to see that good came out of something that was so tragic.

 You can click here now to contact our lawyers for your free consultation.
 Our attorneys have been interviewed by The Associated Press, The New York Times, The Wall Street Journal, CNN, Lawyers USA and others.

 A fatal head-on collision in Winona County between two semi trucks killed both drivers.
-A Kenworth semi traveling eastbound on I-90 collided head-on with a Freightliner, causing the wrongful death of Abdulhafiz Hussein, a 37-year-old man from Roseville, Minnesota.
+A Kenworth semi was traveling eastbound on I-90 as a Freightliner semi was traveling westbound.
+The Kenworth crossed the median and entered the westbound lane of traffic, where it collided head-on with the Freightliner, driven by a 37-year-old man from Roseville, Minnesota.